Diving In The Maldives

 The Maldives is an archipelago in the Indian Ocean, located South of India and North of Sri Lanka.
 It consists of 1,192 islands and atolls and is home to over 400 species of fish and 500 species of corals.
 The Maldives vibrates with aquatic wildlife and scuba diving experiences to make for a great diving holiday.

 It is common to for divers see turtles, whale sharks, and manta cleaning stations.
 There may be shark action on the reefs and in the channels.

-Our PADI dive shops offer diving courses for beginners to professionals, PADI Specialty courses, diving excursions, and free diving at selected dive centers.
+Our PADI dive shops in the Maldives offer scuba diving courses for beginners and professionals.
+PADI Specialty courses, diving excursions, and free diving are available.

 Shark dives, reef dives or night dives – or special fluorescent dives — full-day diving, wreck dives and special trips are available.

 Service is a pleasure for the team.
 On board, you’ll find your diving equipment and tanks.
 Certified Enriched Air divers can get unlimited free Nitrox at all of our dive shops in the Maldives.

 For amateur divers, advanced divers and professional divers, the maximum depth for diving in the Maldives is 30 meters for all scuba diving activities.

 If you’re a beginner and you want to dive in the Maldives, we have some good news for you!
 Yes, beginners can definitely dive in the Maldives.

 Diving in the Maldives as a beginner can be an exciting and unique experience.
 From whale sharks to hammerheads, turtles and mantas, you’ll have the opportunity to explore the deep ocean like never before.